janessatran/laloyd/README.md

 ## Installation

 ### Github Pages
 As of January 19th, 2020 (when I'm writing this), [GitHub Pages only supports a few themes.](https://pages.github.com/themes/).
-To use this theme, you will need to ensure the following:
+To use this theme, you will need to install it as a `remote_theme`.
+To do this, update the following:

 Add these lines to your `Gemfile`: